Karunabist/learning/README.md

-# Learning 👀 to solve problems(Relate everything with Tensors and operations/functions on them, Relate everything with research paper and its formate)
+# Learning 👀 to solve problems(Relate everything with Tensors and operations/functions on them, Relate everything with research paper and its formate(maximum 4-10 pages paper))

 The Power Of Continuous Learning, Personal Learning ,artificial human being